 Creating barcodes in iWork Numbers

-ConnectCode Barcode Software allows the creation of industry compliant barcodes in iWork Numbers easily using Open Type Barcode Fonts.
-This tutorial describes the process of creating large number of barcodes in iWork Numbers using AppleScript, Barcode Command and Open Type Fonts from ConnectCode Barcode Software (available on the Mac App Store).
+ConnectCode Barcode Software allows creating industry-compliant barcodes in iWork Numbers easily using Open Type Barcode Fonts.
+This tutorial describes the process of creating large number of barcodes in iWork Numbers using AppleScript, Barcode Command, and Open Type Fonts from ConnectCode Barcode Software (available on the Mac App Store).
 The different components required are described below.

 Numbers is a spreadsheet application in the iWork suite developed by Apple.
-It is a widely used application on the Mac platform and allows users to carry out a wide variety of productivity and number crunching tasks.
+It is a widely used application on the Mac platform and allows users to carry out various productivity and number-crunching tasks.